hashicorp/terraform-website/content/source/docs/enterprise/simplified-migration.html.md

 ### Terraform Variables and State

-To use this simplified procedure, you'll neeed the `.tfvars` file and `.tfstate` file used to deploy the AMI-based PTFE instance.
+To use this simplified procedure, you'll neeed the `.tfvars` file and `.tfstate` file used to deploy the AMI-based Terraform Enterprise instance.

-These files will be used against a new Terraform module set to change just the PTFE software and leave the state storage, such as RDS and S3, in place.
+These files will be used against a new Terraform module set to change just the Terraform Enterprise software and leave the state storage, such as RDS and S3, in place.

 ### Preparing Modules